convertigo/c8oprj-lib-googlesheets-ui-ngx/README.md

 This can be done in the following way :

 *  The connector will have to store a Refresh Token in a Convertigo user profile.
-To do this it will use the **lib_UserManager** to store the refresh token as an User attribute.
+To do this it will use the **lib_UserManager_Ngx** to store the refresh token as an User attribute.
 This implies that a Convertigo user account must be created.
-You can do this by executing the **AddUser** Sequence in **lib_UserManager**
+You can do this by executing the **AddUser** Sequence in **lib_UserManager_Ngx**
 * When the Shared Action **DisplayGoogleDrivePicker** is executed, it will check if the current Convertigo session is Authenticated (If the Step **SetAuthenticatedSession** has been executed for this session).
 If it is, the Google Refresh Token will be persisted as an attribute to the current Authenticated User. **Caution!** This will only occur the first time a User asks access to the Google resources causing the Google Consent Screen to be displayed.
 * If you want to run a Sequence such as **SheetGetRange** headless (from an API of from a Scheduled job):